anjahess/InvitroLiquidBiopsy/README.md

 </p>

 Scripts to reproduce figures from the manuscript:
-Hess, Anja et al. 2025: Non-disruptive methylation monitoring of cellular states with cell-free DNA
+Hess, Anja et al. 2026: Non-disruptive in vitro monitoring of cellular states with cell-free DNA methylation

 ## 2. Before you start